frannbian/investment-system/README.md

   <img src="https://example.com/logo.svg" width="120" alt="Cocos Challenge Logo" />
 </p>

-# Cocos Challenge
+# Investment System

-Cocos Challenge is a project designed to provide a scalable and efficient solution for modern web development.
+Investment System is a project designed to provide a scalable and efficient solution for modern web development.
 It leverages cutting-edge technologies to deliver high performance and maintainability.

 ## Description